madydady/testworks/iwine_api.md

 ### Request

-A GET-request to the 'winetype' endpoint returns the type of wine (red, white, rose, etc.) in the decanter and accuracy coefficient.
+A GET-request to the *winetype* endpoint returns the type of wine (red, white, rose, etc.) in the decanter and accuracy coefficient.
 The type is predicted using machine learning arlgorithms and is defined with some accuracy coefficient.

 URL: http://192.168.1.1:8080/service/winetype